 Other Applications of Sun Spurge

-The dried plant sap of sun spurge ( and other euphorbia species) was once used internally as laxative and emetic but due to the toxicity of the herb it probably did more harm than good, even causing fatalities.
+The dried plant sap of sun spurge (and other euphorbia species) was once used internally as laxative and emetic but due to the toxicity of the herb, it probably did more harm than good, even causing fatalities.

 In the past women rubbed the sap on their cheeks which irritated the skin and increased blood flow resulting in a rosy fresh look.
 But this practice could also lead to blistering and sores that took a long time to heal.

 From the Isle of Man comes one of the strangest use of the plant as an aphrodisiac or “natural viagra” of sorts.
-Small amounts of the milky sap was rubbed on the penis glans to make it swell.
+Small amounts of the milky sap were rubbed on the penis glans to make it swell.

 This practice to increase sexual arousal was well known among the locals and the plant was often referred to as “Saturday-night-pepper”.
 This method is far from being safe and should not be tried as it may cause serious injury!